waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn #4827: GNEISS used Magnitude 5.
 Umbreon used Pursuit.
 - Turn #4829: GNEISS at 8/71 HP.
 Switching to Calcifer.
 - Turn #4830: Calcifer switched in.
 Umbreon used Sand-Attack (failed).
 - Turn #4831: Calcifer used Headbutt (Hit).
-Umbreon used Sand-Attack (Calcifer's accuracy fell).
+Umbreon used Sand-Attack.
-- Turn #4833: Selected FIGHT.
 - Turn #4834: Calcifer used Headbutt (Missed).
 Umbreon used Pursuit.
-Calcifer at 70/76 HP.
-- Turn #4835: Selected FIGHT.
-Calcifer used Headbutt (Missed).
+- Turn #4835: Calcifer used Headbutt (Missed).
 Umbreon used Pursuit.
-Calcifer at 70/76 HP.
-- Turn #4836: Attempted to select FIGHT (failed, already in move menu).
+- Turn #4838: Calcifer used Headbutt (Missed).
+Umbreon used Sand-Attack.
+Accuracy is very low.
-- Turn #4837: Using Headbutt.
-Accuracy is lowered.
+- Turn #4839: Selecting FIGHT.
+Using Headbutt.